 The parties and their attorneys determine the issues to be arbitrated in advance of the hearing, such as the division of assets and liabilities, alimony, legal decision making and physical custody of children, parenting time, and child support.
 If custody of children is involved, arbitration of those issues will automatically result in a decision that is reviewable by the court due to New Jersey’s jurisdiction over the welfare of children within its borders.

-If you are currently involved in a Family Part matter and considering arbitration as a means to resolve the family, financial, and custody issues at hand, Donahue, Hagan, Klein & Weisberg, LLC, can help.
-Three distinguished partners in our firm, Francis W. Donahue, Esq., Stephanie F. Hagan, Esq., and Phyllis S. Klein, Esq., are American Academy of Matrimonial Lawyers (AAML) trained arbitrators who receive many referrals from other lawyers and individual clients.
+If you are currently involved in a Family Part matter and considering arbitration as a means to resolve the family, financial, and custody issues at hand, Hagan, Klein & Weisberg, LLC, can help.
+Two distinguished partners in our firm, Stephanie F. Hagan, Esq., and Phyllis S. Klein, Esq., are American Academy of Matrimonial Lawyers (AAML) trained arbitrators who receive many referrals from other lawyers and individual clients.
 Our lawyers understand the process of divorce arbitration and can discuss with you any advantages you may have using the arbitration process.

 To request a consultation, please contact us by telephone or email.